ben-manning/express-node-mongoose-lab/README.md

   - Create a `views` directory and `ejs` files in that directory
   - Challenge yourself by DRYing up your code and using a [partial](https://scotch.io/tutorials/use-ejs-to-template-your-node-application#ejs-partials-footer-ejs,-head-ejs,-header-ejs)!

-- Deploy the app
- - We just went over this in class today so refer to your notes, Google to your heart's content, or ask a buddy for the steps involved to push your app live.
-If all else fails and you get super stuck, ask an instructor for assistance.

 **Bonus:**
 - Incorporate embedded and referenced documents with Mongoose.
 Give it a try!

+#### Suggestions
+- Get the routes working with cURL or Insomnia
+- Add Mongoose to your app
+- Convert the routes to ping your database
+- Get an index view working
+- Get a form working

 #### Deliverable